 ☞ We offer an honorarium of INR 5,000 (five-thousand Indian rupees, approximately $60 USD) per published contribution.

-☞ Translations: We welcome translated poetry (3-5 poems) and translated short fiction in English.
+☞ Translations: We welcome translated poetry (3-5 poems) and translated short fiction (2,000-5,000 words)in English.
 Each is considered a separate category.
 Please include a full citation for the original source.
 If you like, you may also include a translator’s note (here’s a good example of one).
 If accepted for publication, we will need to verify you have the translation rights the text (see FAQs).

 ☞ Visual Narratives: Currently, these are sourced on an invitation-only basis.